 23. Busking, canvassing, or hawking in any portion of the grounds) is prohibited under this Contract.
 Breaking this condition gives the Society the power to cancel this Application and remove offenders from the premises.

 24. Showmen’s Guild Exclusive items are Dagwood Dogs (also called Pluto Pups, sausage on a stick), Fairy Floss, Waffles, Toffee Apples and Snow Cones.
 Sale of these items is strictly limited to members of the Showmen’s Guild and only in the Showmen’s Guild area.

 25. Food Court: One site allocation will be permitted per company or entity in the Food Court area.
-All food stall operators must be registered to trade in the Northern Territory and hold a current food handlers permit to be supplied on request.
+All food stall operators must be registered to trade in the Northern Territory and hold a current food handlers permit to be displayed at all times.

 Banned Items: No article that creates a nuisance, annoyance, is dangerous, or of offensive nature may be displayed, sold or given as a prize.
 The supply of certain other products (e.g. illicit drugs, weapons, chemicals/ substances, etc) are also banned.
+This includes any type of projectile gun.
 These and other products are listed on our website and are subject to mandatory standards and / or bans.

-Site bookings cancelled prior to 1 June will receive a 75% refund.
-No refund will be given for bookings cancelled on or after 1 June 2018.
+Refunds: Site bookings cancelled prior to 1 June will receive a 75% refund.
+No refund will be given for bookings cancelled on or after 1 June 2020.
 If cancellation is required for a medical reason, a signed medical certificate must be provided, for a refund less administration costs.
-Written Notice of Cancellation must be received prior to 1 June 2018.
+Written Notice of Cancellation must be received by 1 June 2020.

 At the discretion of CASS, no article that creates a nuisance, annoyance, is dangerous, or of offensive or an objectionable nature may be displayed, given away, sold or given as a prize.